alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 ### Further reading

-- [Ergonomically fitting monads into imperative languages](https://odr.chalmers.se/items/91bf8c4b-93dd-43ca-8ac2-8b0d2c62a581) — a master's thesis exploring `do`-notation-style syntax for monads in imperative languages, with a [C# prototype](https://github.com/master-of-monads/monads-cs/blob/89netram/mcs/Mcs/SamplePrograms/MonadSamples.cs).
+- [Ergonomically fitting monads into imperative languages](https://odr.chalmers.se/items/91bf8c4b-93dd-43ca-8ac2-8b0d2c62a581) — master's thesis on `do`-notation-style syntax for monads in imperative languages ([C# prototype](https://github.com/master-of-monads/monads-cs/blob/89netram/mcs/Mcs/SamplePrograms/MonadSamples.cs)).
-- [Paul Louth's higher-kinds in C# series](https://paullouth.com/higher-kinds-in-c-with-language-ext/) — covers higher-kinded abstractions, monads, and LanguageExt's generalized approach.
+- [Paul Louth's higher-kinds in C# series](https://paullouth.com/higher-kinds-in-c-with-language-ext/) — higher-kinded abstractions and monads in C# with LanguageExt.
-- [jerf's monad tutorial acid test](https://jerf.org/iri/post/2928/) — a good litmus test for whether a "monad" implementation really supports more than linear pipelines.
+- [jerf's monad tutorial acid test](https://jerf.org/iri/post/2928/) — litmus test for whether a monad implementation supports more than linear pipelines.
 - [Scott Wlaschin's Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) — the canonical F# introduction to `Result`-style composition.

-Part 3 coming soon.

 [^id]: In real systems, prefer a strongly typed ID (e.g., `UserId`) over primitives.
 Here I keep it simple: `string` at the boundary, parse to `int`, focus on `Result`.

 [^checked-exceptions]: Java has *checked exceptions* (`throws` forces callers to catch/declare them), but unchecked exceptions still exist.
 C# has no checked exceptions, so "might throw" usually isn't in the signature (unless documented).

-[^immutability]: Mutation could make pipelines harder to reason about and test.
-Prefer immutability (`record` + `init`, or return a new value); I mutate here to keep focus on `Result` mechanics.

 [^always-valid]: Vladimir Khorikov, [Always valid vs not always valid domain model](https://enterprisecraftsmanship.com/posts/always-valid-vs-not-always-valid-domain-model/).

 [^unused-result]: C# lets you ignore return values, so a `Result` can be silently dropped.
 Use a Roslyn analyzer to flag unused `Result`s.

-[^shortcircuit]: "Short-circuit" here: after the first failure, later steps aren't called; the failure value just propagates.

 [^accumulation]: `Bind` is sequential and short-circuiting.
 If you need to accumulate independent validation errors, prefer a `Validation<T>`/applicative (or a dedicated `Combine` API).
 If you have several first-class outcomes, a union/tagged type is often a better model than forcing "success vs error".

-[^either]: Closest analogue in FP is usually `Either` (often Left=error, Right=success, but conventions vary).

 [^acid-test]: A useful "acid test" for monadic composition is whether you can branch on an intermediate value and reuse earlier bound values later in the workflow.
 LINQ query syntax passes that test naturally; plain `.Bind().Bind()` chaining quickly degenerates into nested lambdas.

-[^result-monad-precise]: More precisely: for a fixed error type, `Result<_, TError>` (like right-biased `Either`) forms a monad **if** `Ok`/`Bind` satisfy the monad laws (left identity, right identity, associativity).
+[^result-monad-precise]: Strictly, `Result` is a data type; it becomes a monad when paired with `Ok`/`Map`/`Bind` satisfying the monad laws (left identity, right identity, associativity).
 See [Cats: Either](https://www.scala-exercises.org/cats/either).
-In the basic `Bind` form, the error type stays the same throughout the chain; if you need to change it, you typically translate it explicitly (e.g., `MapError`) or widen it to a common error type.

-[^expected-vs-exceptional]: See the [.NET design guidelines on exceptions and performance](https://learn.microsoft.com/dotnet/standard/design-guidelines/exceptions-and-performance): prefer return values (and `Try*` patterns) for expected failures; use `exceptions` for exceptional program states.
-Exact boundaries are still a policy decision for your application.
+[^expected-vs-exceptional]: See the [.NET design guidelines on exceptions and performance](https://learn.microsoft.com/dotnet/standard/design-guidelines/exceptions-and-performance): prefer return values and `Try*` for expected failures; use `exceptions` for exceptional program states.